For security purposes, avoid creating WordPress sites using the username “admin”.

 phpMyAdmin databases

-Don’t worry about the complicated-looking screen.
+Don’t be concerned about the complicated screen.

 The username is located in the “user login” column.
-To edit the field simply double-click on this text you want to change …
+To edit the field simply double-click on the text you want to change …

-Select a new name to display publicly from the dropdown menu …
+Select a new name to display publicly from the drop down menu …

 Click Update Profile to save your new settings …